ahalamora1981/live-qa-board/README.md

 ## How It Works

 - **Audience page** — submit questions, upvote others' questions.
 No login needed (anonymous token stored in localStorage).
 One vote per person per question.
-- **Presenter page** — shows a QR code for the audience to join, auto-refreshing question list, and delete buttons for inappropriate questions.
+- **Presenter page** — shows a QR code for the audience to join, auto-refreshing question list, delete buttons for inappropriate questions, and highlight the question currently being answered.
 - **Sorting** — questions ranked by vote count (descending), ties broken by submission time (ascending).
 Auto-refreshes every 5s via htmx polling.

 ## Stack